scalatra/scalatra-website/guides/testing.md

 #### Example

-Extend ScalatraSuite with your preferred Suite implementation.
-You get ShouldMatchers and MustMatchers for free.
+Extend `ScalatraSuite` with your preferred `org.scalatest.Suite` implementation.
+You get `ShouldMatchers` and `MustMatchers` for free.

 ```scala
 import org.scalatra.test.scalatest._